Do you feel your ready for a promotion, but unsure of the steps you need to take to make it happen?

 Amp up your networking efforts by volunteering for committees and cross-departmental projects to establish a positive reputation in your company.
 Or, take to LinkedIn to connect with other people in your company, and showcase your professional development on a wider scale.
 This will make it easier for your manager or the hiring committee to justify promoting you from your current position.

 You'll also want to act as a good team-player in your department, taking the time to listen, make suggestions, and help your teammates reach their own goals.

-By demonstrating emotional intelligence, leadership, and communication skills, you'll show that more than being a cog in the machine you have the ability to help your company to outperform its initial expectations.
+By signing up for emotional intelligence training, leadership courses, and communication skills training - and then demonstrating these soft skills in the workplace. you'll show that you are more than being a cog in the machine - you have the ability to help your company to outperform its initial expectations.

 3. Continue your professional education

 By continuing your professional education, you'll show your organization that you're not expecting to earn a promotion purely because you're excelling in your current role.
 You are willing to go surpass expectations and learn new knowledge that will enhance you and your organization.